fsek/WebWebWeb/TODO/upcoming.md

 Divide routes using Routers.
 A router can have a dependency.
 That way, auth can be enforced for a group of paths.

-Sentry for performance and error reporting
+Sentry for performance and error reporting.

+## Background tasks

+What are some background tasks we need?

+Find and suggest a library or if FastAPI docs already cover it.

+## Image processing

+Images will have to be posted, compressed, thumbnailed.
+Old web: Request placed temporary file on disk.
+Imagemagick put this into permanent directory on disk along processed copy.